Getting An Aesthetics Job With No Experience

 “How do I get an aesthetics job when I have no experience but every employer asks for experience?” – It’s the classic conundrum many new injectors face.

-Our head of education and STORY Marylebone practitioner, Dr Kalpna Pindolia, has many years of experience in aesthetic medicine.
+Our director of education and STORY Marylebone practitioner, Dr Kalpna Pindolia, has many years of experience in aesthetic medicine.
 Here she draws on her wealth of industry knowledge to answer this common question…

 How to get your first aesthetics job when everyone says they need experience